jakob-r/mbo_asd/response_to_the_reviewers.md

 > Thanks for bringing that up.
 We revised the list of cases where Grid Small shows a notable advantage.
 > An advantage is not notable if the median of both methods lies within the box of the other method.
-> Therefore, we don't see an advantage for the configuration (effect: paper, n_treat = 1000).
+> Therefore, we do not see a notable advantage of Grid Small for the configuration (effect: paper, n_treat = 1000).

 p.
 12: It says: “For example, for scenario effect: sigmoid, n_treat = 1000 Grid is superior to BO, but the difference is smaller than 0.25%.”
 This isn’t true for n_treat = 1000 where the difference between Grid and BO is around 2%, but rather for n_treat = 2000.